 Here is our fifth wheel sitting at one of our favorite parks in Oregon, Farewell Bend State Park.
 The Snake River runs right along the park and is the dividing line for Oregon and Idaho.

 Farewell Bend is a quiet and peaceful park and there is a pasture right next to it where you can watch cattle graze.
 In the evening the cattle follow single file along a narrow trail that probably leads to where the farmer feeds them at night.
 On this particular evening a deer which turned out to be a buck trotted into view and the cattle stopped in their tracks and just watched the deer as he trotted on sometimes stopping to look over his back for several seconds as though something was following him.
 Eventually he trotted out of view and the cattle continued nonchalantly along the trail until they too were out of sight.
+We traveled all the way south through Nevada on HWY 93 and along the way we stopped at the Great Basin National Park near the tiny town of Baker.
+By the way it seems that most of the towns along this route are tiny compared to the vastness of the valleys that HWY 93 cuts through.

 First thing we did was to tour the Lehman Cave.
 It was a ranger led tour and we were only a group of five so it was very nice.
 We really enjoyed the tour even though we have been on several other cave tours.
 We learned even more about what goes on in the darkness of a cave.
 I was also relieved that we saw none of the bats that live in the cave.
 Bats freak me out!